NateEag/how-i-code/drafts/daily-routine.rst

 If this is the first triage of the day:

-* Check my daily log from yesterday for any undone todo items and file new items accordingly (do not just copy and paste them, because that never stops)
+* Check my daily log from yesterday for any undone todo items or any filed under the "Tomorrow" section.
+File new items accordingly (do not just copy and paste the whole block, because that never stops)

 * Review assigned tasks with deadlines to make sure their deadlines are up-to-date and not at risk.